datacarpentry/DEPRECATED-knowyourdata-genomics/lessons/04-VCF-manipulation.md

 For all loci available in the VCF file in the selected region we will see the chromosome the position, information about reference and alternate alleles and the  genotype of the two selected individuals.

 ### 5 - Extract allele frequencies
 In this exercise we want to  calculate allele frequencies  at all loci contained in the cromosome Y vcf file.
 We will use

 ```
 $ vcftools --gzvcf chrY.vcf.gz  --freq --out ex5
 ```

-This command line will produce a file called ex5.frq.
+This command line will produce a file called *ex5.frq*.
 Type less to see the content:
 ```
 $ less ex5.frq
 ```
 If we want to restrict the calculation to a few selected individuals and a few loci, we can combine the command line above with few options:

 ```
 $ vcftools --gzvcf chrY.vcf.gz  --freq --out ex5slice  --keep myindividuals.list  --snps myloci.list
 ```

-The output shoud look like this:
+The output should look like this:

 ```
 $ cat ex5slice.frq